 Using the sales data API

 The easiest way to import sales data regularly to Emarsys is to use our simple HTTP API endpoint.
-The Sales Data page provides on-screen documentation and code samples so you need only minimal effort to set up the import.
+When you click the Show API upload details button on the Sales Data page, all information you may need will be provided so that you can set up the import with minimal effort.

 Authorization header with the following value:

-<token> is a security token, which can be obtained by clicking on the Show API upload details button.
+<token> is a security token, which can be obtained by clicking the Show API upload details button on the Sales Data page.